 - On ranges, check the power cord to make sure it is plugged fully into the wall outlet.
 The power cord might be unplugged or loose.
 On freestanding and slide-in ranges, you can access the plug by pulling out the drawer.
 For safety, make sure the house circuit breakers or fuses are disconnected before checking the power cord.

 Reset the electronic control.

 - Turn the breaker to the OFF position.

 - Wait one minute, then turn the breaker back to the ON position to reset.

 - This needs to be done even if the light or the clock on the range is working.

-If the oven still does not work, we recommend that you schedule service by calling 1-800-432-2737 or schedule service online.
+If the oven still does not work, we recommend that you schedule service by calling GE Appliance Service at 1-800-432-2737 or schedule a service appointment online.